Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks: Experimental Results

 We conducted two experiments to validate our method.
 First, a simulated block of mass (a 1D simplification of a manipulator) was controlled to slide on a surface (1D) subject to abrupt changes in dynamics.
 Here, we also demonstrate the multimodal state propagation aspect.
 Second, a 7-DOF robot arm (YuMi) was controlled to move such that it experienced unexpected contacts and sliding motions.
 In this case, our method was applied to a dynamics model with $\vxi\in\mathbb{R}^{14}$ and $\vui\in\mathbb{R}^{7}$.
 For both experiments, we report results with small and large datasets.
 This helps in analyzing how the methods scale with data size.
 Each dataset is split into train ($\mathbb{D}^{train}$) and test ($\mathbb{D}^{test}$) subsets.
 We measure the performance of long-term predictions as average negative log likelihood (NLL) and average root mean square error (RMSE) of all time step predictions w.r.t the test trajectories.
 The RMSE is calculated for the most likely mode.
 One-step prediction performance is left out because long-term prediction is what matters for MBRL and also the latter subsumes the former.

-As baselines, we used GP (SE kernel with ARD), manifold GP (mGP) \cite{calandra2016manifold} and the uncertainty-aware ANN method in PETS \cite{chua2018deep}(uANN).
+As baselines, we used GP (SE kernel with ARD), manifold GP (mGP) \cite{calandra2016manifold} and the uncertainty-aware ANN method in PETS \cite{chua2018deep} (uANN).
 In mGP, the parameters of an ANN feature space mapping and an SE kernel based on that feature space is jointly learned.
 The extra ANN based mapping was designed to provide enough flexibility to represent discontinuities.
 The uANN model is an ensemble of many ANN models (bootstraps) and the variance in their predictions is interpreted as uncertainty of the overall model.
 It benefits from the high flexibility and scalability of ANNs.
 For all the three baselines, to generate probabilistic long-term prediction, we propagated 50 particles up to the full episode lengths and followed it by density estimation (DPGMM) at each time step.

-For DPGMM, $K_{max}$ was set to 10 and 20 for the sliding mass and robot experiments, respectively.
+For DPGMM, we used the implementation in \cite{scikit-learn} which requires an upper bound on the number of clusters $K_{max}$ to be specified.
+We used the values 10 and 20 for the sliding mass and robot experiments, respectively.
 The concentration parameter $\alpha$, known to be generally robust \cite{escobar1995bayesian}, was set to $0.1$.
 For the UT method, we used the recommended values \cite{julier1997new} for its hyperparameters.
-For both GP and mGP, we used the standard practice of marginal likelihood optimization to determine hyperparamters.
+For both GP and mGP, we used the standard practice of marginal likelihood optimization to determine hyperparameters.
 The SVM model was trained using an automated grid search.
-For uANN we chose 5 ensembles for all cases and the TS$\infty$ uncertainty propagation scheme was used (when possible), in which particles are assigned to one of the ensembles permanently.
+For uANN we chose 5 ensembles for all cases and the TS$\infty$ uncertainty propagation scheme was used (when possible), in which particles are assigned to one of the ensembles permanently \cite{chua2018deep}.
 All ANN network structures were fully connected layers.
-Note that although our approach utilized a number of machine learning methods, in almost no cases did we encounter difficult hyperparameter tuning.
+Although our approach utilized a number of machine learning methods, in almost no cases did we encounter difficult hyperparameter tuning.